Olivine-Labs/lua-style-guide/README.md

     local fullName = 'Bob ' .. self.lastName
     ```

-  - Strings longer than 80 characters should be written across multiple lines using concatenation.
+  - Strings longer than 80 characters should be written across multiple lines
-  (Otherwise you'll get a bunch of extra tabs.)
+    using concatenation.
+This allows you to indent nicely.

     ```lua
     -- bad